anh-tq-huynh/Shift-Management/README.md

 # Shift Management Backend
-Note: README file is in progress
+<b>Note: README file is in progress. </b>
-A Spring Boot backend for managing companies, employees, clients, and shift‑related operations.
+- A Spring Boot backend for managing companies, employees, clients, and shift‑related operations.

 ---